Search

 And they practice deliberately.
 That is the secret behind their impressive abilities.
 And because people who practice for a long time learn more about the techniques they’re using, that explains why they become really good (Maguire et al 2002).

 This simple observation suggests that anyone with average abilities can use this technique to improve his/her memory.
-And scientists have shown that it’s well worth it as a lifetime practice, especially when you consider the research on memory training with the elderly.
+And scientists have shown that it’s well worth taking up the Memory Palace technique as a lifetime practice, especially when you consider the research on memory training with the elderly.

 And once you know the drill, it’s really just a matter of spending some time with a few solid Memory Palace training exercises.
 Like these: